tjira/acorn/README.md

 ## Compilation

-Before the compilation, make sure you have `fftw`, `gsl`, `lapacke` and `openblas` libraries installed on your system.
+Before the compilation, make sure you have `cblas`, `fftw`, `gsl` and `lapacke` libraries installed on your system.
 You can install them using your package manager.
 For example, on Ubuntu, you can run the following command.

 ```bash
 sudo apt install libfftw3-dev libgsl-dev liblapacke-dev libopenblas-dev